Dr. Stephan Davis

 Education & Experience:

-I hold a Doctorate of Nursing Practice in executive leadership, management and policy from Yale University.
-I completed my master’s degree in Health Systems Administration at Georgetown, and a Bachelor of Science in Nursing at the University of Maryland.
-I am currently pursuing a Doctorate of Education in mind, brain and teaching at Johns Hopkins University.
+I hold a doctorate of nursing practice in executive healthcare leadership, systems, and policy from Yale University.
+I completed my master’s degree in health systems administration at Georgetown, and a Bachelor of Science in nursing at the University of Maryland.
 Prior to joining the School of Public Health, I served as Clinical Assistant Professor and Liaison for Clinical Agencies and Innovative Partnerships at the Lewis College of Nursing and Health Professions at Georgia State University.
 Before my transition to academia, I served in executive-level roles for both hospitals and health systems.
-I continue to provide consultation to healthcare organizations related to leadership development and issues of diversity, inclusion and equity.
+I also provide consultation to healthcare organizations related to leadership development and issues of diversity, inclusion, and equity.